-This is why various experimental and numerical research projects aim to limit the adverse drag increase while maintaining the beneficial lift enhancement.
-Giguère et al. (1995) and Kentfield (1996) conclude that the GF height is supposed to be submerged into the local boundary layer (BL) in order to keep the drag at an acceptable level.
-Bechert et al. (2000) demonstrate that additional holes, slits, and especially the pattern of dragonfly wings lead to reduced drag on the HQ17 airfoil (th{max} = 15.2 %c, $Re = 1.0 \times 10^6$).
-In addition, promising results are presented for very small GF heights in the range of 0.2%c < GF < 0.5%c, i.e., substantially smaller than the BL thickness at the TE.
-Following from that, wake simulations based on computational fluid dynamics (CFD) of Schatz et al. (2004b) reveal that the amount of induced drag depends on the GF height, in fact, in a disproportionate manner, as illustrated in Fig. 2b: for GF = 1.5 %ca vortex street is triggered, while for GF = 0.5 % c the wake is shed in a relatively smooth way.
-In a similar manner, Alber et al. (2017) suggest the use of very small GF heights of approximately half the local BL thickness in order to maintain, or even improve, the airfoil L/D ratio of different DU and NACA airfoils.
+This is why various experimental and numerical research projects aim at limiting the adverse drag increase while maintaining the beneficial lift enhancement.
+Giguère et al. (1995) and Kentfield (1996) conclude that the GF-height is supposed to be submerged into the local Boundary Layer (BL) in order to keep the drag on an acceptable level.
+Bechert et al. (2000) demonstrate that additional holes, slits and especially the pattern of dragonfly wings lead to reduced drag on the HQ17 airfoil ( $th{max} = 15.2 \text{ %c}$ , $Re = 1.0 \cdot 10^6$ ).
+In addition, promising results are presented for very small GF-heights in the range of 0.2 %c C = 0.5 %c, i.e. substantially smaller than the BL thickness at the TE.
+Following from that, CFD-based wake simulations of Schatz et al. (2004b) reveal that the amount of induced drag depends on the GF-height, in fact, in a disproportionate manner, as illustrated in Figure 2 Figure 2 (b): for C = 1.5 %c a vortex street is triggered, while for C = 0.5 %c the wake is shed in a relatively smooth way.
+In a similar manner, Alber et al. (2017) suggest the use of very small GF-heights of approximately half the local BL thickness in order to maintain, or even improve, the airfoil L/D-ratio of different DU and NACA airfoils.

-The aforementioned design principle, $GF < \delta$, is applied on the rotor blades of the Berlin Research Turbine (BeRT) using

-GF heights of 0.5 %c and 1.0 %c.
-In addition, forced LE transition is triggered in order to emulate the effects of leading-edge roughness.
+The aforementioned design principle, $GF < \delta$ , is applied on the rotor blades of the Berlin Research Turbine (BeRT) using GF-heights of 0.5 %c and 1.0 %c.
+In addition, forced LE transition is triggered in order to emulate the effects of leading edge roughness.